jet a1, jet a-1, airplane fuel

 In Latest News and Events by admin

-Behind every safe and successful flight lies the right fuel, and for most of the world, that fuel is Jet A-1—often searched as Jet A1.
-This kerosene-based aviation turbine fuel has become the gold standard for commercial airlines, private jets, and turboprop aircraft, powering millions of journeys every year.
-With its low freezing point of -47°C and stable performance at high cruising altitudes, Jet A-1 is specifically engineered for the demanding conditions of long-haul international travel.
+Behind every safe and successful flight lies the right fuel — and for most of the world, that fuel is Jet A-1, often searched as Jet A1.
+This kerosene-based aviation turbine fuel has become the global standard for commercial airlines, private jets, and turboprop aircraft, powering millions of journeys each year.

 Why Jet A-1 Matters